 Dr. Barnes earned her Doctorate in Veterinary Medicine at Colorado State University.
 She was the owner of Westside Veterinary Clinic for 12 years until March of 2018 when she sold the practice to Dr. Jenny Siess.
 Dr. Barnes has a passion for internal medicine in small animals.
 She is also certified in Veterinary Acupuncture and has years of experience in alternative and Chinese veterinary medicine.
-In her free time, Dr. Barnes enjoys doing agility and hiking with her 2 Jack Russell Terriors, Petey and Reggie.
+In her free time, Dr. Barnes enjoys doing agility and hiking with her 3 Jack Russell Terriors, Petey, Reggie, and Babs.
 She loves gardening and relaxing around the house as well as traveling both in an out of the United States.

 Copyright © 2019 Westside Veterinary Clinic - All Rights Reserved.